 - How is it possible someone who applied after I did was offered a space before me?
 The only priorities we offer are for children of Center staff, for previously enrolled children returning from an authorized paid leave of absence, for siblings of enrolled children, children with special needs, Catawba College employees, Food Lion employees, Children in foster care, and subsidized children.
 Aside from these priorities, it is possible for someone who applied after you did to be offered a spot before you if any of the following situations apply: Your preferred start date is more than 30 days in the future.
 The opening is in a different age group (i.e. your child is toddler aged [16-35 months old] and the opening occurs in Infants or your child is preschool aged [over 35 months old] and the opening is in Toddlers).
 Fewer openings occur in Preschool because of the need for children already in the program to move up.
 You did not return our calls within one week.
 Your telephone numbers had been disconnected.
 Incomplete applications

 - When will I hear from you about where I am on the list?
 It’s just not feasible for us to contact each of the waiting families to tell them where they are on the continually changing list.
 Movement on the waiting list is not only a result of enrollment offers accepted or declined.
 Waiting children grow older and move to the next age group list.
 Dormant applications become active as their preferred start date nears.
-Only our waiting list coordinator, Cindy Webb is able to provide specific waiting list information.
+Only our waiting list coordinator, Aleshya Spruill is able to provide specific waiting list information.
 You may call her at 704-638-9020 or preferably, contact her by e-mail: firstname.lastname@example.org.
-She will be able to provide you more accurate information after the update is complete (about 3 weeks after the due date).
+She will be able to provide any additional information regarding your child’s status on the list.

 - Can you recommend any other center or child care provider?
 We don’t make recommendations of specific centers other than to tell you to look for one that is accredited by the National Academy of Early Childhood Programs.
 NAEYC’s Web site at http://www.naeyc.org can provide you with a list of accredited centers.
 Also, look for a 5 Star Rated Licensed facility by going to the North Carolina Division of Child Development website.